 - Esquire: Commonly abbreviated as Esq., esquire is an honorary title given to someone who has obtained a law degree and has passed the state bar exam.

 - Counsel: This term refers to someone who gives legal advice.
-It usually refers to someone who has been trained in law but works in-house for an organization or corporation.
+It can also refer to someone with legal training who works in-house for an organization or corporation.
+Also, some law firms recognize retired lawyers or lawyers who associate with the firm on special occasions as of-counsel.

-In the U.S., the preference for the term lawyer or attorney is often regional, with one term more common in certain areas than others.
-However, in Canada, England, or Australia, if you were to request the assistance of an attorney, the individual you speak with may not understand what you are saying because those regions do not use "attorney."
+In the U.S., the preference for the term attorney vs lawyer is often regional, with one term more common in certain areas than others.
+However, in Canada, England, or Australia, if you were to request the assistance of an attorney, they may not understand what you are saying because those regions do not use the title "attorney."

-If you are looking for a legal professional that can represent you in court, you need an experienced attorney.
-This can be confusing, however, as even trial attorneys refer to themselves as lawyers.
-One surefire way to ensure that you are consulting with the right legal professional is to schedule a free case evaluation where you can meet and ask about their education, licensing, and experience.
+If you are looking for a legal professional to represent you in court, you need an experienced attorney.
+It can be confusing, however, as even trial attorneys refer to themselves as lawyers.
+One surefire way to ensure that you are consulting with the right legal professional is to schedule a free case evaluation, where you can meet and ask about their education, licensing, and legal experience.

 Attorney vs. Lawyer: Which Should You Trust With Your Case?

 At most law firms, both the term “lawyer” and “attorney” are used to describe legal professionals.
-If you have a legal issue, hiring knowledgeable professionals at a law firm ensures that you have someone working on your case who has a law degree, has passed the state bar, has obtained the experience needed to handle cases like yours, and is fully qualified to help you seek compensation for your injury through either a negotiated settlement or litigation.
+If you have a legal issue, hiring a knowledgeable legal professional ensures that you have someone working on your case who has a law degree, has passed the state bar exam, has obtained the experience needed to handle cases like yours, and is fully qualified to help you seek compensation for your injury through either a negotiated settlement or litigation.

 The best personal injury advocates are equally comfortable with both negotiations and litigation.
 Their focus is usually more on obtaining much-needed compensation for clients than on their titles.

-If you were injured by someone else's careless or reckless actions, a dedicated legal advocate can provide:
+If you were injured by someone else's careless or reckless actions, a dedicated personal injury attorney can:

-- Guidance regarding your legal options and answers to the questions you have about your case during a free, no-obligation case evaluation.
+- Provide guidance regarding your legal options and answers to your questions about your case during a free, no-obligation case evaluation.

-- A determination of all sources of liability and all insurance resources that can be accessed to provide compensation to you.
-Remember that the amount of insurance the at-fault party has is one of the most important factors that can impact the value of your case because insurance pays compensation in most personal injury cases.
-You can sue an uninsured person and even obtain a judgment in your favor, but you may have trouble collecting your judgment if the at-fault party has no money to pay.
+- Determine all sources of liability and all insurance resources that can be accessed to provide compensation to you.
+Remember that the amount of insurance carried by the at-fault party is one of the most important factors that can impact the value of your case because insurance companies pay compensation in most personal injury cases.
+You can sue an uninsured person and even obtain a judgment in your favor, but you may have trouble collecting your judgment if the at-fault party has no money or assets to pay you.

-- A valuation of your case based on the expenses you have incurred because of your injury, as well as the loss of quality of life that you have experienced since becoming injured.
+- Evaluate your case based on the expenses you have incurred because of your injury, as well as the loss of quality of life that you have experienced since becoming injured.
 Some of the most common expenses and losses that individuals seek in personal injury cases include:

 - Medical expenses,